Aditya Nagpal

 Here is how we approach pricing differently:

-- We handle compliance end to end We manage employment contracts, statutory filings, benefits administration, and 1,500+ labor compliance requirements across our service markets, so your team stays worry-free.
+• We handle compliance end to end We manage contracts, payroll compliance, benefits, and local labor requirements, so your team can focus on building, not admin.

 India is where we are deepest.
 We are actively expanding into the US, UK, and Germany, with more markets on the roadmap.